-Pinitto's job is to give your neighbors a reason to talk to each other in person.
+The Pinitto platform's job is to give your neighbours a reason to talk to each other in person.
 Then to get out of the way.
+That's the entire product philosophy.
+The built-in tools and the pricing model derive from it.

 The real product is the conversation that happens after